D-Programming-Man/Pseudo/README.md

 # Pseudo
 An interpreter that translate English to python code

-User Stories for Sprint 3:
+User Stories for Sprint 4:

+* As a user, I want to set a variable to some new value so that I don't need to create new ones

+* As a user, I want to see my Pseudo code update in real time

+* As a uesr, I want to use things in a dictionary or list

+* As a user, I want to add things into a dictionary or list

+* As a user, I want to remove things in a dictionary or list

+* As a user, I want to retrieve data from a function

+* As a user, I want to clear the console so that I don't have to see old data and timestamps when translating my Pseudo code

+* As a user, I want to see advance debugging info when the code doesn't run correctly

 Completed:

-* As a user, I want to create if-statements so that I can branch and execute different code

-* As a user, I want to loop code so that I don't have to copy multiple lines of code over again

-* As a user, I want to loop my code by specifying a condition

-* As a user, I want to add comments to part of my code so that I can summarize each code section

-* As a user, I want to write functions so that I don't have to write a bunch of lines over again

-* (Extra) As a user, I want to import other pseudo files to my main one so that I can better clean up my code

 TODO: